FellippeHeitor/vWATCH64/README.md

 - Resume execution after a breakpoint with the F5 key.

-You can also follow the development in [this topic](http://www.qb64.net/forum/index.php?topic=13275.msg114691#msg114691) on the official QB64 community.

-*(You need the latest daily build of QB64 in order to use vWATCH64.
-Get it from www.qb64.net)*
+*(You need the latest version of QB64 in order to use vWATCH64.
+Get it from www.qb64.org)*